Start using the adapter

 After that, the easi> interface is already available directly for configuration in the flasher via “LOGS & CONSOLE”.

 At the same time, a still unconfigured firmware starts a WIFI access point with SSID “EBUS” without a password.
 When connecting with that one, the most important settings can be adjusted on the web page http://192.168.4.1.
+As long as the adapter has not yet been configured, WPS with push button mode (PBC) is also activated.

 Configure adapter